About the CLA Charitable Trust

 Applications are currently being reviewed for the last quarter of 2016.

 We receive many more grant applications than we can fund, each is judged against our objectives, which are:

 - To promote education about the countryside for young people from towns and cities and those who are disadvantaged.

-- To provide facilities for those who are disabled, who have learning difficulties or who are in some way disadvantaged to enjoy the benefits of the countryside.
+- To provide facilities for those who are disabled, who have learning difficulties or who are in some way disadvantaged to visit and participate in learning experiences about the countryside.